 Aromatherapy at Home

 Aromatherapy is an age-old practice that has been used by our ancestors for centuries.
 Over time, it has been used on a very wide range of applications.
 The principle of aromatherapy is based on the concept that everything that we smell directly affects how we feel and how our body behaves.
+Aromatherapy at home is a great method of getting the essential oils into our system from the comfort of home.
 Every time we smell something, our brain receives a signal that causes various reactions in other parts of our body.